gighive/gighive/user-prompts.md

 - 2025-10-25T09:24:00-04:00
   - i have a change listed as Phase 1 in the document /home/sodo/scripts/gighive/DATABASE_VIEWER_IMPLEMENTATION_PLAN.md.  please read it and confirm your understanding of this phase 1 implementation, but do not make any changes until we have reviewed the plan together.

+## 2025-12-10

+- 2025-12-10T12:04:00-05:00
+  - in the hamburger menu of docs/index.md, create a new section called API Reference.
+Under that, link the API_CURRENT_STATE.md as API Current State.
+From under Documentation, move Request Flow under API Reference as the second item under API Reference.
+From under Documentation, move API Documentation under API Reference and change it's link name to Swagger and put that as the third link under API Reference.
+Move the entire API Reference section below the Links section.
 ## 2025-11-30

 - 2025-11-30T10:58:00-05:00